balucio/Blyking-SonOff/README.md

 Please note that is tested with ESP8266 Arduino Board version >= 2.7.4

-I dibled OTA because for SonOff basic the code seems too big to handle on the air updates.
+I disabled OTA because for SonOff basic the code seems too big to handle on the air updates.